 My physical therapist Paula, who the fourth physical therapist I saw over the course of this problem, was able to think flexibly and come up with alternate ways for me to exercise, instead of insisting I do things one way.
 (Same for stretches).
 Having an open-minded and knowledgeable PT made all the difference.

 Pool exercise was a big component— it numbed things that hurt, flushed out toxins, gave my muscles a recharge… letting my legs hang beneath me in the deep end used gravity to try to create space in joints.
-(Turning Point #2: Pool Workouts).
+(Key Point #2: Pool Workouts).

 Eventually realized frequent chiropractor visits were making things worse and stopped going.